 Card Name Card Type Trait Cost Card Text Thorn Burst Spell / Token Verdant 2 Select an enemy leader or enemy follower on the field.
 Deal it 3 damage and draw a card.
-Mimi Spell / Token Demon 0 Select an enemy follower on the field and deal it 2 damage. Сосо Spell / Token Demon 0 Select a follower on your field and give it () +2.
-Magic Item Spell / Token iM@S CG 4 Give your leader 🗣+1.
+Mimi Spell / Token Demon 0 Select an enemy follower on the field and deal it 2 damage. Сосо Spell / Token Demon 0 Select a follower on your field and give it 1 +2.
+Magical Item Spell / Token iM@SCG 4 Give your leader 🕩+1.
 Draw a card.
-Repair Mode Spell / Token Machina 1 Quick Give your leader 🗣+1.
+Repair Mode Spell / Token Machina 1 Quick Give your leader () +1.
+Instant Poison Spell / Token Alchemist / Forbidden 2 Select an enemy follower on the field.
+Deal 4 damage to it and 2 damage to its leader.
+Eternal Potion Spell / Token Alchemist / Forbidden 2 Select a lower that costs 3 or less in your cemetery and summon it.
+Give it Rush and "At the start of your end phase, destroy this card."
+Mysterian Missile Spell / Token Mage / Academic 2 Select an enemy follower on the field.
+Deal 3 damage to it and, if there are at least 10 Academic cards in your cemetery, 2 damage to that follower's leader.